-Penal Code 653.22 PC makes it a crime to loiter in a public place for the purpose of engaging in prostitution.1
+Under Penal Code 653.22 PC, it is a crime in California to loiter in a public place for the purpose of prostitution.
+This section allows police to arrest someone for intending to solicit or engage in prostitution, even if the person never actually does so.

-These are easy arrests to make because cops do not actually have to catch someone in a prostitution transaction.
-Thus, it easy for an innocent person to find themselves accused of loitering for prostitution.
+These are easy arrests to make because officers do not actually have to catch someone in a prostitution transaction.
+Thus, it easy for an innocent person to find themselves accused.

 - A woman walks back and forth on a street where all businesses are closed for the night.
 She approaches several cars with male drivers for short conversations.